mrvcry/PersonalBlog/_posts/2018-06-12-first-mass-produced.md

 ---
 layout: post
-title: The first mass-produced book to deviate from a rectilinear format
+title: Why would I want to work with a Registered Dietitian?
 author: sal
 categories:
   - Jekyll